Home

 The Michigan has shown much support for U.S. military veterans.
 Admission for veterans is discounted, and sometimes free of charge.
 Donations for currently serving soldiers have been collected.

-Independent filmmakers are always welcome at the Michigan.
-Short film artists can display their work at CinemaSlam events.
-The annual Ann Arbor Film Festival has achieved such prominence that a compilation of its highlights travels to other art film theaters.
+Participants in summer film camps get to see their work projected on the big screen.
 Films and audience discussions often go together, like at a screening of the documentary Refusing to Be Enemies, about the relationships among 12 women of Jewish or Arabic descent.

 Under the warm glow of the Michigan marquee, the intersection of sidewalk strollers with filmgoers stirs up friendly encounters.
 As you head out into the hustle and bustle of the city streets, your experience at the Michigan is already becoming a pleasant memory.